mateusmacedo/mostval-plataform/README.md

 Run `nx list` to get a list of available plugins and whether they have generators.
 Then run `nx list <plugin-name>` to see what generators are available.

 Learn more about [Nx generators on the docs](https://nx.dev/features/generate-code).

+## Generate NestJS Application

+### It is recommended to use the Nx Console extension of vscode, the use of the extension exempts the execution of the following commands to create the app.

+Install dependencies:

+    ```bash
+        npm install -g pnpm
+    ```
+    ```bash
+        pnpm install
+    ```

+### By convension one should use the api suffix in the directory to define that it is an api and not front-end.

+To generate a NestJS application, run the following command:

+    ```bash
+        pnpm exec nx generate @nx/nest:application --name=my-app --directory=apps/my-app-api --e2eTestRunner=none --projectNameAndRootFormat=as-provided --strict=true --no-interactive
+    ```

+## Generate Container

+Execute the following command to install container dependencies for a project:

+    ```bash
+        pnpm add -D @nx-tools/nx-container @nx-tools/container-metadata
+    ```

+To create container metadata for a project, run the following command:

+    ```bash
+        pnpm exec nx g @nx-tools/nx-container:init my-app --template nest --engine docker
+    ```

+## Generate Dockerfile

+To generate a Dockerfile for a project, run the following command:

+    ```bash
+        pnpm exec nx g @nx-tools/nx-container:init my-app --template nest --engine docker
+    ```

+Change the COPY command in the dockerfile where is only the one in the "my-app" to copy the project root files.
+of: COPY my-app
+for: COPY .npmrc package.json pnpm-lock.yaml ./

+Change command RUN to install the dependencies in the project.
+of: RUN npm install --omit=dev
+for: RUN pnpm install --frozen-lockfile --prod --ignore-scripts